BranchMetrics/web-branch-deep-linking-attribution/WEB_GUIDE.md

   });
 ```

-The session close will be sent automatically on any ‘pause’ event.
+The session close will be sent automatically on any 'pause' event.

 ### SDK Method Queue